damar-wicaksono/trace-simexp/docs/source/user_guide/cli/cli_prepro.rst

-9   -info        --info            string     No       Short message of the experiment                None 10  -prepro_info --prepro_filename string     No       The pre-process info filename                  See below 11  -ow          --overwrite       flag       No       Flag to overwrite existing directory structure False 12  -V           --version         flag       No       Show the program's version number and exit     None
+9   -info        --info            string     No       Short message of the experiment                None 10  -prepro_info --prepro_filename string     No       The pre-process info filename                  See below 11  -ow          --overwrite       flag       No       Flag to overwrite existing directory structure False 12  -V           --version         flag       No       Show the program's version number and exit     False
 === ============ ================= ========== ======== ============================================== =========

 The directories created is nested in the following form::